Available 24/7. FREE attorney consultation via phone, video conferencing, or in person

 According to the New York Penal Code, an act of forcible touching is committed when you intentionally touch another person’s sexual or intimate parts without a valid reason or with the intention of gaining sexual gratification.
 Forcible touching is classified as a sexual offense.
 Unlike more serious violations like rape or criminal sexual abuse, forcible touching is not categorized as a felony.
 Instead, it is considered a class A misdemeanor.

 If you’re facing legal concerns regarding inappropriate physical contact, it’s crucial to understand your rights and seek guidance.
-At Lebedin Kofman LLP, our Manhattan forcible touching attorneys can provide the knowledge and support needed to navigate this complex legal landscape.
-From meticulously analyzing evidence to building a robust defense, we can safeguard your rights and ensure a fair trial.
-Contact us to schedule a confidential consultation and achieve the best possible outcome for your situation.
+At Lebedin Kofman LLP, our Nassau County forcible touching attorneys can provide the knowledge and support needed to handle this often complex matter.
+From meticulously analyzing evidence to building a robust defense, we can safeguard your rights and pursue a fair trial.
+Contact us to schedule a confidential consultation and work towards achieving the best possible outcome for your situation.

-Consult An Experienced New York City Forcible Touching Attorney Today
+Consult an Experienced Nassau County Forcible Touching Attorney Today

 A conviction for forcible touching can have long-lasting effects on your life.
-It is important to retain the services of a skilled Manhattan forcible touching attorney that can defend your rights and represent you aggressively.
+It is important to retain the services of a skilled Nassau County forcible touching attorney who can defend your rights and represent you aggressively.

-At Lebedin Kofman LLP, we provide quality legal counsel and representation and put a premium on helping our clients understand their rights and options.
-Contact us today at 646-663-4430 to schedule a complimentary consultation with one of our New York City forcible touching and criminal defense attorneys.
+At Lebedin Kofman LLP, we can provide quality legal counsel and representation and put a premium on helping our clients understand their rights and options.
+Contact us today at (516) 212-4209 to schedule a complimentary consultation with one of our Nassau County forcible touching attorneys.

 Criminal Defense